Frank Ferguson

-Frank S. Ferguson (December 25, 1906 – September 12, 1978) was an American character actor with hundreds of appearances in both film and television.
+Frank S. Ferguson (December 25, 1899 – September 12, 1978) was an American character actor with hundreds of appearances in both film and television.

 Background

-Ferguson was the younger of two children of W. Thomas Ferguson, a native Scottish merchant, and his American wife Annie Boynton.
-He grew up in his native Ferndale, California.
-He graduated from Ferndale Union High School in 1927.
+Ferguson was born in Ferndale, California, the younger of two children of W. Thomas Ferguson, a native Scottish merchant, and his American wife Annie Boynton.
+He graduated from Ferndale Union High School in 1917.
 He earned a bachelor's degree in speech and drama at the University of California and a master's degree from Cornell University.
 He also taught at UCLA and Cornell.

 As a young man, he became connected with Gilmor Brown, the founder and director of the Pasadena Community Playhouse, and became one of its first directors.
 He directed as well as acted in many plays there.
 He also taught at the Playhouse.

 He made his film debut in 1939 in Gambling on the High Seas (released in 1940), and appeared in nearly 200 feature films and hundreds of TV episodes subsequently.